cisco/cisco-network-puppet-module/README.md

 `nexthop route-map`.
 Valid values are a string defining a route-map.

 --
+### Type: cisco_bgp_neighbor

+Manages configuration of a BGP Neighbor.

+#### Parameters

+###### `ensure`
+Determine whether the neighbor config should be present or not.
+Valid values are 'present' and 'absent'.

+##### `asn`
+BGP autonomous system number.
+Required.
+Valid values are String, Integer in ASPLAIN or ASDOT notation.

+##### `vrf`
+VRF name.
+Required.
+Valid values are string.
+The name 'default' is a valid VRF representing the global bgp.

+##### `neighbor`
+Neighbor Identifier.
+Required.
+Valid values are string.
+Neighbors may use IPv4 or IPv6 notation, with or without prefix length.

+##### `description`
+Description of the neighbor.
+Valid value is string.

+##### `connected_check`
+Configure whether or not to check for directly connected peer.
+Valid values are true and false.

+##### `capability_negotiation`
+Configure whether or not to negotiate capability with this neighbor.
+Valid values are true and false.

+##### `dynamic_capability`
+Configure whether or not to enable dynamic capability.
+Valid values are true and false.

+##### `ebgp_multihop`
+Specify multihop TTL for a remote peer.
+Valid values are integers between 2 and 255, or keyword 'default' to disable this property.

+##### `local_as`
+Specify the local-as number for the eBGP neighbor.
+Valid values are String or Integer in ASPLAIN or ASDOT notation, or 'default', which means not to configure it.

+##### `log_neighbor_changes`
+Specify wether or not to enable log messages for neighbor up/down event.
+Valid values are 'enable', to enable it, 'disable' to disable it, or 'inherit' to use the configuration in the cisco_bgp type.

+##### `low_memory_exempt`
+Specify whether or not to shut down this neighbor under memory pressue.
+Valid values are 'true' to exempt the neighbor from being shutdown, 'false' to shut it down, or 'default' to perform the default shutdown behavior"

+##### `maximum_peers`
+Specify Maximum number of peers for this neighbor prefix.
+Valid values are between 1 and 1000, or 'default', which does not impose the limit.
+This attribute can only be configured if neighbor is in 'ip/prefix' format.

+##### `password`
+Specify the password for neighbor.
+Valid value is string.

+##### `password_type`
+Specify the encryption type the password will use.
+Valid values are 'cleartext', '3des' or 'cisco_type_7' encryption, and 'default', which defaults to 'cleartext'.

+##### `remote_as`
+Specify Autonomous System Number of the neighbor.
+Valid values are String or Integer in ASPLAIN or ASDOT notation, or 'default', which means not to configure it.

+##### `remove_private_as`
+Specify the config to remove private AS number from outbound updates.
+Valid values are 'enable' to enable this config, 'disable' to disable this config, 'all' to remove all private AS number, or 'replace-as', to replace the private AS number.

+##### `shutdown`
+Configure to administratively shutdown this neighbor.
+Valid values are true and false.

+##### `suppress_4_byte_as`
+Configure to suppress 4-byte AS Capability.
+Valid values are 'true', 'false', and 'default', which sets to the default 'false' value.

+##### `timers_keepalive`
+Specify keepalive timer value.
+Valid values are integers between 0 and 3600 in terms of seconds, or 'default', which is 60.

+##### `timers_holdtime`
+Specify holdtime timer value.
+Valid values are integers between 0 and 3600 in terms of seconds, or 'default', which is 180.

+##### `transport_passive_only`
+Configure whether or not to only allow passive connection setup.
+Valid values are 'true', 'false', and 'default', which defaults to 'false'.
+This attribute can only be configured when the neighbor is in 'ip' address format without prefix length.

+##### `update_source`
+Specify source interface of BGP session and updates.
+Valid value is a string of the interface name.

+--
 ### Type: cisco_bgp_neighbor_af

 Manages configuration of a BGP Neighbor Address-family instance.